 - Health Insurance: Under the Affordable Care Act, owners of small businesses or those who are self-employed may qualify for tax credits when buying health insurance through the health insurance marketplace.

-Commercial insurance coverage is a costly investment especially for startups, so business owners often must make tough decisions about the scope of coverage and policy limits.
-Although the best approach is to discuss the issue with your insurance agent and an experienced insurance claims lawyer, this list can provide a helpful starting point when considering the magnitude of particular risks.
+Commercial insurance coverage is a costly investment, especially for startups, so business owners often must make tough decisions about the scope of coverage and policy limits.
+Find an experienced insurance agent and have a meaningful discussion about your insurance needs.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].